-5. To appoint Mr. Gaurang Arunkumar Shah (DIN - 07561877) as director of the Company and in this respect to consider and if thought fit, to pass the following resolution as an Ordinary Resolution:
+4. Appointment of Mr. S. Annamalai (DIN -00001381) as director of the Company and in this respect to consider and, if thought fit, to pass the following resolution as a Special Resolution:

-"RESOLVED THAT Mr. Gaurang Arunkumar Shah (DIN: 07561877) who was appointed as an Additional Director of the Company w.e.f.
-19th November, 2021 by the Board of Directors and who holds office upto the date of this Annual General Meeting in terms of Section 161 and other applicable provisions of the Companies Act, 2013 ("the Act") read with Companies (Appointment and Qualification of Directors) Rules, 2014, relevant applicable regulation(s) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and Article of Association, and pursuant to the recommendation of the Nomination & Remuneration Committee and the Board of Directors, and being eligible, offer himself for appointment, and in respect of whom the Company has received a notice in writing under Section 160 of the Act from a member signifying his intention to propose Mr. Gaurang Arunkumar Shah's candidature for the office of the Director, be and is hereby appointed as a Non-Executive, Non Independent Director of the Company, liable to retire by rotation, with effect from the date of this meeting.
+"RESOLVED THAT pursuant to the provisions of section 152 and all other applicable provisions of the Companies Act, 2013 ("the Act") and the Rules framed thereunder [including any statutory modification(s) or amendment(s) thereto or re-enactment(s) thereof for the time being in force], Mr. S. Annamalai (DIN -00001381), who was appointed by the Board of Directors as a Non-Executive Non Independent Additional Director of the Company, with effect from 14th July, 2023 under section 161 of the Act, read with Companies (Appointment and Qualification of Directors) Rules, 2014, Regulation 17(1A) of the Securities Exchange Board of India (Listing Obligation and Disclosure Requirements) Regulations, 2015 (since he is aged about 76 years), other relevant applicable regulation(s) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and the Articles of Association of the Company, who holds office up to the date of this Annual General Meeting of the Company in terms of section 161 of the Act, pursuant to the recommendation of the Nomination & Remuneration Committee and the Board of Directors and in respect of whom the Company has received a Notice in writing from a Member under section 160 of the Act proposing his candidature for the office of Director, being so eligible, be and hereby appointed as a Non-Executive Non-Independent Director, liable to retire by rotation, with effect from the date of this meeting.